Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Get multiple field values from a hash structure, parameters are as follows:
+Get multiple field values in a hash structure.
+Parameters are as follows:

 Type |